-Strategic Alliances - Align the ORFA with other organizations that advances the core business and creates positive net results.

-Membership Services - Develop and deliver products and services that result in the retention of existing members and broaden representation from other sectors.

-Marketing and Communication - Position the ORFA as a progressive leader in the development and delivery of quality training programs, services and related resources.

-Research and Development - Develop innovative products, services and delivery strategies that meet or exceed member and sector needs and increase market share.

-Professional Development and Recognition - Review, develop and deliver professional development opportunities that are linked to professional designations to increase the effectiveness of professionals in the recreation facility profession.
+- 1. Strategic Alliances - Align the ORFA with other organizations that advances the core business and creates positive net results. - 2.
+Membership Services Develop and deliver products and services that result in the retention of existing members and broaden representation from other sectors. - 3.
+Marketing and Communication - Position the ORFA as a progressive leader in the development and delivery of quality training programs, services and related resources. - 4.
+Research and Development - Develop innovative products, services and delivery strategies that meet or exceed member and sector needs and increase market share. - 5.
+Professional Development and Recognition Review, develop and deliver professional development opportunities that are linked to professional designations to increase the effectiveness of professionals in the recreation facility profession.

-Government/Organization Relations

-Canadian Recreation Facilities Council (CRFC)
+GOVERNMENT/ORGANIZATION RELATIONS

+CANADIAN RECREATION FACILITIES COUNCIL (CRFC)

-ORFA President Rob Tunney, Past-President Larry Fisher, and President-elect Ross Rankin represented the Association at the 2016 annual forum held in Ottawa, Ontario, May 3-5, 2016.
-The annual forum continues to bring together key representatives from other provincial and territorial facilities organizations, as well as government representatives, and other allied organizations in this sector to share experiences and address national facility issues and concerns.
-In 2016, CRFC member organizations joined the Canadian Parks and Recreation Association for a joint meeting and lobby opportunity on Parliament Hill.
-During the 2016 annual forum an election for the CRFC Chair-elect position was transacted, congratulations is extended to current ORFA President, Rob Tunney for his selection.
+ORFA President Ross Rankin, Past-President Rob Tunney, and ORFA staff John Milton and Remo Petrongolo represented the Association at the 2017 annual forum held in Victoriaville, Quebec, May 28-30, 2017.
+The annual forum brings together key representatives from other provincial and territorial facilities organizations, as well as government representatives, and other allied organizations in this sector to share experiences and address national facility issues and concerns.
+In 2017, CRFC member approved a voluntary wound-up and dissolution of the Corporation in accordance with the Canada Notfor-profit Corporations Act.
+It was collectively determined that CRFC is better served as a group of like-minded representatives who come together periodically and share information without being bound by the Corporations Act and the resources required to administer responsibilities under the Act.